Waheed Murad: Last days and death

 He returned late to spend the night at Anita Ayub's mother Mumtaz Ayub's home.
 When Waheed did not wake up until late, the door had to be forced open and Waheed was found lying on the floor, dead for several hours.
 A paan leaf with an unidentified substance in it was found in his mouth.
 It is not clear if the cause of death was a heart attack or suicide.
-Waheed was buried near his father's grave in Firdous Market Cemetery Lahore.
+Waheed was buried near his father's grave in Firdous Market Cemetery, Lahore.

 Personal life

 Waheed Murad married Salma, the daughter of a Karachi-based industrialist, on 17 September 1964.
-They had two daughters, Aaliya and Sadia, and one son, (Adil).
+They had two daughters, Aaliya and Sadia, and one son, Adil, who has also been an actor.
 Sadia died in infancy.

 Awards and honours

 On 2 October 2019, Google celebrated Murad's 81st birthday with a doodle on its homepage for Pakistan.
 At PTV Awards in 2012 on 11 June at 17th PTV Awards tributes were paid to him and he was awarded PTV Pakistani Legend Award which was given to his son Adil Murad.